bachya/pinpress/README.md

 * `-n`: the number of pins to return (e.g., 20)
 * `-t`: a CSV list of tags (e.g., "tag1,tag2") that must exist for the returned pins

-Naturally, these switches can be combined in any number of ways.

 ## Getting Pins From a Date Forward

 ```bash